 Wanaka is a picture-perfect town set around Lake Wanaka with Mount Aspiring National Park as a backdrop.
 It’s gorgeous.
 Wanaka is famous also as the site of the determined, solitary Willow Tree #ThatWanakaTree, which is very Insta-worthy, as well as being the anchor point of the Haast Pass, one of the most scenic drives in New Zealand.
 The town is easily accessible with a 60-minute drive from Queenstown Airport and a quieter option with only 11,000 residents.
 The town is a year-round destination with your choice of four ski fields and of course, the incredibly scenic tramping or trek options exploring the remote wilderness of Mount Aspiring National Park.
 The trekking highlights are the half-day Rob Roy Glacier Track and the must-do short walk to swim in the crystal-clear waters of the Blue Pools.
 In short, Wanaka is naturally beautiful and the perfect place for Wildwire to establish their base back in 2015.

 Set amongst the natural beauty of the Twin Falls waterfalls, Wildwire offers participants a truly unique experience with breathtaking views.
 The falls are located on private land and is part of a large farm called Cattle Flat Station.
 The ability to admire the beautiful blue pools, grassy plateaus and dramatic canyoning sections are exclusive to Wildwire climbers.
 Hundreds of steel rungs, safety cable and epic wire-bridges have been secured to the canyon walls, enabling easy access and an unforgettable climb experience.
 With 20+ years’ experience, the Wildwire guides have scaled the world’s greatest heights, led climbers at the base of Everest to the top of Mt Aspiring and almost everywhere in between.
 Wildwire take safety seriously!
-The team offer three climbs that range from easy to the more challenging.
-Go Wild is the entry level climb and is a fun and easy activity for climbers from 8 to 80.
-The next climb, Wild Thing, is the most popular and offers a bit more adventure and height for climbers 12+ years.
+The team offer three experiences that range from easy to the more challenging.
+The Wild Walks Hike is the entry level experience which involves a heli flight and exploring nature in the mountains.
+5 hour duration.
+The next adventure is the Twin Falls Canyon, which offers a bit more adventure with a combination heli flight and abseiling.
 Finally, the Lord of the Rungs climb leads up to the highest waterfall cable climb in the world, and descent is via helicopter.
 It’s truly spectacular!

 Life is about experiences, not stuff…